Last Updated on August 6, 2022

 There are several car parks around the park, so it’s worth making a note of the different options.
 I’d imagine the ones closest to the swimming beach fill up on hot summer weekends, so prepare to have a little bit of a walk if arriving later in the day.
 Park at the Nature Centre for the 3 Dune Challenge trail.
 There is also a campground within the State Park and a concession stand that sells some groceries is open during the summer.

-Other Things To Do Near Indiana Dunes
+Where To Stay Near Indiana Dunes

-Spring House Inn
+Spring House Inn, Porter